 Reactors and SMRs

-Nuclear energy provides a clean, emission-free source of electricity all day, every day.
+Nuclear energy provides a reliable, low-carbon source of electricity, available 24/7.

 How a Nuclear Reactor Works

 Nuclear reactors produce heat by splitting atoms.
-That heat converts water into steam.
-That steam turns a turbine that spins a magnet which makes electricity flow to the grid.
+This heat converts water into steam, which in turn turns a turbine that spins a magnet, causing electricity to flow to the grid.

 Small Modular Reactors (SMRs)